The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$743||$4,045|

-If you're dealing with an at-fault crash, speeding ticket, reckless driving citation, or DUI in your rear view mirror, Erie could be a better choice than Infinity.
-Every car insurance company prices policies differently after a violation, so always do your due diligence and compare quotes to understand which insurer suits you.
+If you are saddled with an at-fault accident, speeding ticket, reckless driving citation, or DUI on your résumé, Erie could be a better choice than Infinity.
+Every insurance company prices its policies differently, so don't hesitate to shop around to understand which insurer is best for you.

 |At-fault accident (damage < $1,000)||$893||$5,774|